j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 - [kentUtils](https://github.com/ENCODE-DCC/kentUtils)
   - Also on CHPC cluster.
 - [R](https://www.r-project.org/)
-  - Also need the DiffBind and ChIPQC packages installed.
+  - Also need the DiffBind, BiocParallel and ChIPQC packages installed.
 I had trouble installing these on the CHPC cluster.
 ```
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")
-biocLite(c("ChIPQC", "DiffBind"))
+biocLite(c("ChIPQC", "DiffBind", "BiocParallel"))
 ```